 Per the comments of the Groton Electric Light Department, the Applicant shall ensure that the property management on site stock and maintain the light fixtures.

-No certificate of occupancy for any building or phase shall be issued until the infrastructure or common facilities or common area improvements specified in this decision (but not meaning or including the buildings in the Project) and set forth on the plans of record, including without limitation any uninstalled top coat of paving and completion of all trench repair work and all other work required such as loaming and seeding along the roadway edges are constructed and installed so as to adequately serve said building or phase, or until adequate security (meaning either a bond, cash, Letter of Credit or Tri-Party Agreement with the Project Lender agreeing to withhold funds for any uncompleted infrastructure and improvements) has been provided in an amount reasonably acceptable to the Board in consultation with its consulting civil engineer , and approved as to form by the Board’s legal counsel, to ensure the completion of such improvements.
+After the issuance of the third certificate of occupancy for any of the buildings, no additional certificate of occupancy shall issue until adequate security (meaning either a bond, cash, Letter of Credit or Tri-Party Agreement with the Project Lender agreeing to withhold funds for any uncompleted infrastructure and improvements) has been provided in an amount reasonably acceptable to the Board in consultation with its consulting civil engineer , and approved as to form by the Board’s legal counsel, to ensure the completion of such improvements.
 No such performance guarantee shall be requested until all drainage facilities and the base course of the pavement have been installed.

 All grading shall be consistent with the Plan of Record as revised and as approved by the Board during the public hearing based upon the peer review obtained during the public hearing.

 There shall be no exterior construction activity, including fueling of vehicles, on the Premises before 7:00 AM, or after 7:00 PM, Monday through Friday and before 8:30 AM or after 4:30 PM on Saturday.
 There shall be no construction on the Premises on the following days unless a special approval for such work has been issued by the Groton Police Department: Sundays or the following legal holidays: New Year's Day, Memorial Day, July Fourth, Labor Day, Thanksgiving and Christmas.
 The Applicant agrees that the hours of operation shall be enforceable by the Groton Police Department.

+The Applicant shall submit an application to the Nashoba Associated Boards of Health along with detailed plans for the installation of a pool at the site in accordance with 105 CMR 435.

 Construction and Performance Guarantees